SajadJalilian/SajadJalilian.github.io/cv.md

 ### About Me

 I’m an old-time geek!
 I love programming and creating web applications.
-I Try to write code for humans, machines eventually will understand it anyway!!
+I Try to write code for humans, machines eventually will understand it anyway!
 I believe in minimalism in life and code, Less is better.

 I'm interested in the whole web application development life cycle; from small apps with a handful of users to hundreds of microservices with millions of users.
-Engineering, designing, and implementing them just excite me.
+Engineering, designing, and implementing them just excites me.

 ## Skills & Endorsements